The nation’s capital is filled with free family activities and things for kids to do.

 Pack up a picnic – we’re going to Gravelly Point.
 Located in Arlington County, Virginia at the end of a runway at Ronald Reagan International Airport, this spot has plenty of space for lunchtime.
 The entire family will also be amazed by planes landing in front of them and taking off overhead.

-A trip to the Smithsonian National Zoo is a must for families visiting DC, and an essential experience while there is a trot down the Asia Trail.
-You’ll be able to pay a visit to giant pandas Mei Xiang and Tian Tian, as well as their offspring, Bei Bei.
+A trip to the Smithsonian's National Zoo is a must for families visiting DC, and an essential experience while there is a trot down the Asia Trail.
+You’ll be able to pay a visit to giant pandas Mei Xiang and Tian Tian.
 Be sure to take a peek at their tiny neighbors, the red pandas, too.
 Your exploration doesn’t stop there, though: the Zoo features more than 1,500 animals across 300 different species in total.
 As you plan your visit, make sure to review the Zoo's info on entry passes and safety protocols on its website.